MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 (D) Any combination of two or more sections, section equivalents, or FSA farm numbers, if more than one of these are the basis for optional units where the acreage is located or are applicable to the insured acreage (*e.g.,* if a portion of your acreage is located where sections are the basis for optional units and another portion of your acreage is located where FSA farm numbers are the basis for optional units, you may qualify for an enterprise unit based on a combination of these two parcels);

 (E) One section, section equivalent, or FSA farm number that contains at least 660 planted acres of the insured crop.
-You may qualify under this paragraph based only on the type of parcel that is utilized to establish optional units where your insured acreage is located (*e.g.,* if having two or more sections is the basis for optional units where the insured acreage is located, you may qualify for an enterprise unit if you have at least 660 planted acres of the insured crop in one section); or
+You may qualify under this paragraph based only on the type of parcel that is utilized to establish optional units where your insured acreage is located (*e.g.,* if having two or more sections is the basis for optional units where the insured acreage is located, you may qualify for an enterprise unit if you have at least 660 planted acres of the insured crop in one section);

-(F) Two or more units established by written agreement; and
+(F) Two or more units established by written agreement;or

+(G) Two or more non-contiguous parcels of land, if non-contiguous parcels of land are allowed by the Crop Provisions or Special Provisions as a basis for optional units where the insured acreage is located;

-(ii) At least two of the sections, section equivalents, FSA farm numbers, or units established by written agreement in section 34(a)(2)(i)(A), (B), (C), (D), or (F) must each have planted acreage that constitutes at least the lesser of 20 acres or 20 percent of the insured crop acreage in the enterprise unit.
-If there is planted acreage in more than two sections, section equivalents, FSA farm numbers or units established by written agreement in section 34(a)(2)(i)(A), (B), (C), (D), or (F), these can be aggregated to form at least two parcels to meet this requirement.
-For example, if sections are the basis for optional units where the insured acreage is located and you have 80 planted acres in section one, 10 planted acres in section two, and 10 planted acres in section three, you may aggregate sections two and three to meet this requirement.
+(ii) At least two of the sections, section equivalents, FSA farm numbers, units established by written agreement, or non-contiguous parcels of land in section 34(a)(2)(i)(A), (B), (C), (D), (F), or (G) must each have planted acreage that constitutes at least the lesser of 20 acres or 20 percent of the insured crop acreage in the enterprise unit.
+If there is planted acreage in more than two sections, section equivalents, FSA farm numbers, units established by written agreement, or non-contiguous parcels of land in section 34(a)(2)(i)(A), (B), (C), (D), (F), or (G), these can be aggregated to form at least two parcels to meet this requirement.
+For example, if sections are the basis for optional units where the insured acreage is located and you have 80 planted acres in section 1, 10 planted acres in section 2, and 10 planted acres in section 3, you may aggregate sections 2 and 3 to meet this requirement;

-(iii) Enterprise units must be allowed by the actuarial documents;

-(iv) If you want to change your unit structure from enterprise units to basic or optional units in any subsequent crop year, you must maintain separate records of acreage and production:

-(A) For each basic unit, to be eligible to use records to establish the production guarantee for the basic unit; or

-(B) For optional units, to qualify for optional units and to be eligible to use such records to establish the production guarantee for the optional units;

-(v) If you do not comply with the production reporting provisions in section 3(f) for the enterprise unit, your yield for the enterprise unit will be determined in accordance with section 3(f)(1);

-(vi) You must separately designate on the acreage report each section or other basis in section 34(a)(2)(i) you used to qualify for an enterprise unit; and
+(iii) You must separately designate on the acreage report each section or other basis in section 34(a)(2)(i) you used to qualify for an enterprise unit;

+(iv) You may elect an enterprise unit that contains all the insurable acreage of the same insured crop if allowed by the actuarial documents.

+(A) You must meet the requirement in sections 34(a)(2)(i) through (iii) to qualify.

-(vii) If we discover you do not qualify for an enterprise unit and such discovery is made:
+(B) If we discover you do not qualify for an enterprise unit and such discovery is made:

-(A) On or before the acreage reporting date, your unit division will be based on the basic or optional units, whichever you report on your acreage report and qualify for; or
+(*1*) On or before the acreage reporting date, your unit division will be based on the basic or optional units, whichever you report on your acreage report and qualify for; or

-(B) At any time after the acreage reporting date, we will assign the basic unit structure; and
+(*2*) At any time after the acreage reporting date, we will assign the basic unit structure;

-(viii) If allowed by the actuarial documents, you may elect separate enterprise units for irrigated or non-irrigated practices.
+(v) You may elect separate enterprise units for irrigated or non-irrigated practices if allowed by the actuarial documents.
+If you make this election, you may not elect enterprise units by organic farming practice under section 34(a)(2)(vi).

 (A) You may elect one enterprise unit for all irrigated practices or one enterprise unit for all non-irrigated practices or enterprise units for both.